 As listed above, whilst most airports offer the 24-hour transit visa, only certain cities offer the 72- or 144-hour transit visa.
 Importantly, exceptions for the 24-hour visa include Fuzhou, Huangshan, Mudanjiang, Yanji, and Urumqi.
 As such, for the longer transit visas, you must be arriving into one of these cities listed above.

-The following cities allow travel around the whole province:
+Transit visas from the following cities allow travel around the whole province:

 If you are transiting in Beijing or Tianjin you can move freely between the two and into Hebei province.